Is when an excess amount of air invades the pleuratic space

 resulting in a collapse

-Primary pneumothorax is typically a tall, thin young men between the ages of 10 and 30.
+Primary pneumothorax is typically seen in a tall, thin young men between the ages of 10 and 30.

 Family history and smoking may be related.